 So I may not be able to decorate the tree perfectly, but how do I choose the perfect Christmas tree?

-Christmas trees are different for everyone, however, in general, Pinus radiata and Picea glauca ‘Christmas Star’ are most people’s first choice when it comes to live Christmas trees.
+Christmas trees are different for everyone, however, in general, Pinus radiata and Picea glauca ‘Christmas Star’ are the most commonly used live Christmas trees.

 Picea glauca ‘Christmas Star’ is a compact, slow growing evergreen with dark green foliage.
 It has a nice dense, conical habit, perfect for it to become your potted living Christmas tree.
 It is very slow growing so can live in a pot forever, can take up to 10 years to grow to 1.5 metres tall and 80cm wide.